emmazart/bootcamp-project-1/README.md

 Live deployment can be found here: (https://emmazart.github.io/bootcamp-project-1/)

 ## DISCLAIMER
-Deployment through Github Pages does not allow for unsecure fetch calls.
+Deployment through Github Pages does not allow for non-secure fetch calls.
-Since AviationStack API does not include secure calls, demo may not work as intended.
+Since AviationStack API does not include secure calls in their free plan, the application will not run as designed via deployement link.
+OpenWeather API, however, should work as intended.

-Otherwise the OpenWeather API should work as intended.
+Application is fully functional when deployed locally with open in live server or open in broswer in VS Code.

 ## Purpose
 To help travelers in a one-stop website that allows them to retrieve flight and weather information without having to open multiple websites.